 Again, both of these social media management solutions are excellent.
 For the business user, however, they do stack up a little differently.
-Here are the grades for Hootsuite vs. Buffer:
+Here are the 2018 grades for Hootsuite vs. Buffer:

 That said, I wouldn’t recommend this to most professional marketers, mainly because managing multiple tools can be burdensome, and business users should build best practices around a single product.
-In my case, where I’m a loan ranger for my company’s social media efforts, it’s OK to get a little more sophisticated.
+In my case, where I’m a lone ranger for my company’s social media efforts, it’s OK to get a little more sophisticated.

 Hootsuite vs. Buffer: Top Takeaways